lukastheiler/ttn_moteino/Readme.md

 [Moetino](https://lowpowerlab.com/shop/Moteino/moteinomega) (see the sodering bits below) and Thomas Telkamp and Matthijs Kooijman's [port of the LMIC library](https://github.com/matthijskooijman/arduino-lmic).

 ### First steps
-Register a new device with ttnctl.
+You can check out the modified code is in this repository, [ttn_moteino_new](https://github.com/lukastheiler/ttn_moteino/tree/master/ttn_moteino_new).
+To get there, register a new device with ttnctl.

   ```
   ➜ ttnctl devices register DEEDDEEDDEEDDEED